 Coconut oil is comprised of 80% saturated fat.
 Saturated fat is the "bad" fat.
 Its only purpose is to provide energy, but when too much saturated is included in their diet, the excess is stored as fat in the liver.
 While small amounts are likely non-threatening - they should be avoided.

 This can lead to weight gain and poor digestion.
 Consistently high-fat diets can even lead to problems with their pancreas, like diabetes, and other weight-related issues.
 Because of its high saturated fat content, coconut oil should only be fed in moderation.

 2. Leaky Gut Syndrome

 The small intestine is the barrier between the digestive system and the circulatory system.
-Leaky gut syndrome causes this barrier becomes more permeable, allowing bacteria and toxins to sneak into the bloodstream.
+The leaky gut syndrome causes this barrier to become more permeable, allowing bacteria and toxins to sneak into the bloodstream.
 This can trigger an immune response that is commonly mistaken for allergies.